RoryDeken/golf-club-calculator/README.md

 This url may change depending on the avaiable ports on your computer and your machine's configuration

 This Spring Boot app is currently hosted at http://3.16.31.165:8080/ on AWS Elastic Container Service but a SSL cert has not been purchased and Load Balancer has not been set up yet so this currently only works locally.
-You can see the API is working by visiting [here](http://3.16.31.165:8080/clubs).
+You can see the API is working by visiting [here](http://3.16.31.165:8080/clubs) to see current clubs in bag and [here](http://3.16.31.165:8080/suggest/250) to get suggested club given a certain yardage.
+You can change the distance from the pin by changing the number 250 in your browser.

 ## Frontend